Rushikeshlawand/My_Notes/Intetview Prep/Java_Notes.md

 ## What is a Classloader?

 A **classloader** is a component of the JRE (Java Runtime Environment).
 Its primary function is to dynamically load Java classes and interfaces into the JVM (Java Virtual Machine) during the execution of bytecode or .class files.
+Classloader is a subsystem of JVM which is used to load class files.
+Whenever we run the java program, it is loaded first by the classloader.

 ### Key Points: